 - Icing sugar, for dusting

-- Whip the whites: Place the egg whites in a large, spotlessly clean bowl and whisk until they form stiff peaks.
+- Whip the whites: Place the egg whites in a large, spotlessly clean glass bowl and whisk on medium speed until they form stiff peaks.
 Do not over-whisk at this stage or they will collapse and become grainy.

 - Add the sugar: Whisk in the golden caster sugar about a tablespoon at a time.
 Keep whisking after each addition until the mixture is thick, glossy and holds its shape.